jhok2013/pythonix/README.md

 foo: Res[int, KeyError | IndexError] = get_foo({"foo": 10})
 ```

-`catch_all` will catch all Exceptions thrown.
-Useful, but not very specific.
-It's recommended to use `safe` if you know exactly what could happen.
+`catch_all` captures all thrown Exceptions.
+It's recommended to use `safe` if
+you know exactly what could happen, and `catch_all` if there are too many
+Exceptions to capture.

 ```python
 @catch_all